 What is the historical significance of Sri Lanka’s tea plantations?

-Sri Lanka’s tea plantations are historically significant as they were established during the British colonial era and transformed the country into one of the world’s leading tea exporters.
-The plantations are a testament to the cultural and economic transformation of Sri Lanka in the 19th and 20th centuries.
+Sri Lanka’s tea plantations are historically significant.
+Established during the British colonial era, they transformed the country into one of the world’s leading tea exporters.
+The plantations are a testament to Sri Lanka’s cultural and economic transformation in the 19th and 20th centuries.

 Which tea plantation in Sri Lanka is considered the most renowned, and for what reasons?